wajidali30/Occupancy-Modelling/README.md

 # Occupancy Modelling

 Occupancy models estimate the probability that a species occupies a site, accounting for imperfect detection.
 Let $$N$$ be the total number of survey sites, and $$T$$ be the total number of distinct sampling occasions.
-Furthermore, let $$n_t$$ be the number of sites where the species was detected at time $$t$$, and $$n$$ be the total number of sites at which the species was detected at least once.

 ## Key Parameters